Coding1610/React/Lecture_R/README.md

 1. A good rule of thumb is elements inside the map() call need keys.
 2. Key should be specified inside the array.
-3. Key is not props.
+3. Key is not Props.